 Silicone Spatula Set: These muffins are packed with fruit.
 Using a sturdy rubber spatula allows you to fold in the blueberries gently.

-- Eggs & Egg Whites: We use a combination of whole eggs for richness and egg whites to increase the volume without adding excessive fat.
+Eggs & Egg Whites: We use a strategic combination of one whole egg for fat and richness, paired with egg whites to increase the volume of the batter without adding excessive calories.
+This balance keeps the muffins light.

-- All-Purpose Flour (or Oats): This provides the gluten structure.
-If you want to experiment, you can substitute a portion of the flour with ground oats for more fiber.
+All-Purpose Flour: This provides the foundational gluten structure.
+The proteins in the flour interact with the wet ingredients to hold the dome shape.
+You can substitute a portion of the flour with ground oats for extra fiber, but do not omit it entirely.

-High Protein Cottage Cheese Blueberry Muffin Step by Step Instructions
+High Protein Blueberry Cottage Cheese Muffins Step by Step Instructions

-- Prep the oven and pan: Preheat your oven to 350°F (175°C).
-Line a muffin pan with paper liners or lightly mist with nonstick spray.
+1. Prep the oven and pan: Preheat your oven to 350°F (175°C).
+Line a 12-cup muffin tin with high-quality paper liners or lightly mist the pan directly with nonstick spray to ensure easy removal.

-- Blend the wet base: Add the cottage cheese to your Beast Blender and process until completely smooth and silky.
-Add the eggs, egg whites, sugar substitute, and vanilla extract.
-Blend again until the mixture is fully combined.
+2. Blend the wet ingredients: Place your digital scale on the counter and weigh exactly 240g of cottage cheese directly into your Beast Blender.
+Process until it is completely smooth and silky.
+Add the whole egg, egg whites, sugar substitute, and vanilla extract.
+Blend again until the mixture is fully homogenized.

-Pro Tip: If your cottage cheese is very dry, add a tablespoon of whole milk to the blender to ensure it reaches a pourable, creamy consistency.
+PRO TIP: If your specific brand of cottage cheese is extremely dry, add one to two tablespoons of whole milk or almond milk to the blender.
+You need the base to reach a pourable, creamy consistency.

-- Whisk the dry ingredients: In a large bowl, whisk together the flour, baking powder, baking soda, and salt.
-Ensure the leavening agents are distributed evenly to avoid uneven rising.
+3. Whisk the dry ingredients: In a separate bowl, vigorously whisk together the all-purpose flour, baking powder, baking soda, a pinch of cinnamon, and salt.
+You must ensure the leavening agents are distributed evenly throughout the flour to avoid uneven rising during the bake.

-- Combine wet and dry: Pour the blended wet mixture into the large bowl with the dry ingredients.
-Stir gently with a rubber spatula until just combined.
+4. Combine wet and dry: Pour the blended wet mixture out of the blender and into the large bowl containing your dry ingredients.
+Using your silicone spatula, stir the batter gently until it is just combined and no dry streaks of flour remain.

-Pro Tip: Do not overmix.
-Overworking the flour will develop too much gluten, resulting in a rubbery, dense muffin rather than one with a fluffy texture.
+PRO TIP: Do not overmix this muffin batter.
+Overworking the flour will activate too much gluten, resulting in a rubbery, tough muffin rather than the tender muffins we want.

-- Fold in the blueberries: Add the frozen blueberries to the batter.
-Fold them in gently using your spatula.
+5. Fold in the blueberries: Add the 1 cup blueberries (frozen) to the batter.
+Fold them in carefully with your spatula, using broad, scooping motions to distribute the fruit without crushing it.

-- Fill the muffin cups: Divide the batter evenly among the 12 muffin cups, filling each about three-quarters full.
+6. Fill the muffin cups: Divide the batter evenly among the 12 muffin cups.
+You want to fill each liner about three-quarters of the way full to allow enough room for the muffins to rise and crown nicely.

-- Bake the muffins: Bake for 18–22 minutes, or until the tops are golden brown and a toothpick inserted into the center comes out clean or with a few moist crumbs.
+7. Bake the muffins: Transfer the pan to the center rack of your preheated oven.
+Bake for 18–22 minutes, or until the tops are golden brown.
+Test the center of a muffin with a toothpick; it should come out clean or with just a few moist crumbs attached.

-- Cool the muffins: Let the muffins cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely.
+8. Cool the muffins: Let the muffins cool in the hot pan for exactly 5 minutes.
+After the initial rest, transfer them immediately to a wire cooling rack to cool completely at room temperature.
+Leaving them in the pan too long will trap steam and make the bottoms soggy.

 Troubleshooting & FAQ

-- Why did my muffins sink?
-Usually, this happens if the oven door was opened too early or if the muffins were underbaked.
-Ensure you test with a toothpick before removing them.
+Why did my muffins sink in the middle?
+This is the most common mistake when making muffins.
+It typically happens if the oven door was opened too early during the baking process, causing a sudden drop in temperature, or if the muffins were simply underbaked.
+The structure needs time to set.
+Always test with a toothpick before removing the pan from the oven.

 Substitutions Table